AkashKarnatak/fcuk/README.md

 # Fcuk - Fuzzy CUDA kernel

 fcuk (Fuzzy CUDA Kernel) is a fuzzy matching library implemented in CUDA.
-It leverages dynamic programming and parallel reduction techniques for efficient string matching and scoring.
+It leverages dynamic programming, wavefront parallelization and parallel reduction techniques for efficient string matching and scoring.

 # Features